rohithegde/rohithegde.github.com/_posts/2018-05-21-docker-a-detailed-introduction.md

 - One end is plugged into the docker0 bridge, and the other end is plugged into the container.

-## <a id="10">10.</a>Docker alternative : Rocket
+## <a id="rkt">10.</a>Docker alternative : Rocket
 - rkt (pronounced like a "rocket") is a CLI for running application containers on Linux.
-It was staretd in Dec 2014.
+It was started in Dec 2014.
 - rkt is designed to be secure, composable, and standards-based.
 - It isn't as feature rich as Docker yet.
 So we should probably compare it to the initial versions of Docker.
 - Differences from Docker :